Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 This is how it works:

-• The welcome packages consist of artisanal products such as wine, olive oil, cheeses and honey.
-Eg, two bottles of wine for 18 euros.
+- The welcome packages consist of artisanal products such as wine, olive oil, cheeses, and honey.
+For example, two bottles of wine for 18 euros.

-The rules about whether you can wild camp in Portugal have changed back and forth over the last few years, but at the latest check, as of the start of 2024, yes, you are allowed to wild camp in Portugal.
+The rules about whether you can wild camp in Portugal have changed over the last few years, but at the latest check, as of the start of 2024, yes, you are allowed to wild camp in Portugal.

 Every campervanner should be aware of the specific rules, though.